 For a successful (or fulfilling) career you may have to make sacrifices in terms of time, fixed income, stability, familiar colleague relationships, maybe even home or proximity to family.
 It is scary.
 Your whole life may change, but the result might be a deeper education, your own business, personal freedom and huge financial gains… eventually.
 Ultimately you’re sacrificing short-term comfort and security for future success and happiness.
 You’re playing the long game, which takes strength and resilience… but how good will you feel when you reach that place?

-Perhaps splashing out on a personal trainer, gym membership (or a Total Gym device for working out at home) is required.
+Perhaps splashing out on a personal trainer, gym membership is required.
 It may be that you need to find extra time in an already busy routine, but the rewards will be worth it in the end.
 We often don’t recognize what we are missing until we have found it, as we are so accustomed to our current state.
 Once you have achieved true health and wellness, regardless of the effort you had to put in to get there, you won’t want to look back.

 As with all necessary sacrifices in life, the journey may not be easy, but when you keep in mind that you are making changes in order to create a better future for yourself, the journey gets a little easier.
 Whatever sacrifices you decide to make, congratulations on your strength and determination!